-The Department of Mathematics is strongly committed to graduate education and research, and offers programs of study leading to both the master’s (MA and MS) and the doctoral (PhD) degrees.
+The Department of Mathematics is strongly committed to graduate education and research and offers programs of study leading to both the master's (MA and MS) and the doctoral (PhD) degrees.
 Its programs are designed to prepare students for mathematical careers in the academic, corporate, and governmental sectors.
-PhD and master’s degrees are offered with concentrations in four areas: Pure Mathematics, Applied and Computational Mathematics, Financial Mathematics, and Biomathematics.
-For more information, please visit http://www.math.fsu.edu.
+PhD and master's degrees are offered with concentrations in five areas: Pure Mathematics, Applied and Computational Mathematics, Financial Mathematics, Biomathematics, and Interdisciplinary Data Science.
+For more information, please visit https://www.math.fsu.edu/.

-The department has cooperative relationships with science, social science, business, and engineering departments, the College of Medicine, and many institutes and laboratories on campus including: the Geophysical Fluid Dynamics Institute, the Laboratory of Imaging Studies, the Institute for Molecular Biophysics, the National High Magnetic Field Laboratory, the Program in Neuroscience, and the Department of Scientific Computing.
+The department has cooperative relationships with science, social science, business, and engineering departments; the College of Medicine; and many institutes and laboratories on campus including: the Geophysical Fluid Dynamics Institute, the Laboratory of Imaging Studies, the Institute for Molecular Biophysics, the National High Magnetic Field Laboratory, the Program in Neuroscience, and the Department of Scientific Computing.
 Aside from a wide array of beginning and advanced courses in graduate mathematics, students may take advantage of approved courses outside the department.
-This includes courses in biochemistry, computer science, economics, engineering, finance, molecular biology and biophysics, physics, risk management, and statistics.
-Flexible master’s programs may be designed to suit the career goals of individual students.
+These include courses in biochemistry, computer science, economics, engineering, finance, molecular biology and biophysics, physics, and statistics.
 Financial Mathematics students may broaden their employment opportunities by pursuing a concentration in actuarial science.
-Students participate in the weekly colloquia; they rotate responsibility for running a graduate-student seminar, where they discuss and critique their work, and invite speakers to broadly address professional development.
+Students participate in the weekly colloquia; they also rotate responsibility for running a graduate-student seminar, where they discuss and critique their work and invite speakers to broadly address professional development.
 They may attend any subset of over a dozen seminar series whose topics vary according to the current research interests of the department.

-The faculty of the department includes a Robert O. Lawton Distinguished Professor, an Eminent Scholar Chair in High Performance Computing, the Carol M. Brennen Professorship, the Dwight B. Goodner Professorship, three Distinguished Research Professors, three recipients of Developing Scholar Awards, and more than a dozen recipients of University Teaching and Advising Awards.
+The faculty of the department includes a Robert O. Lawton Distinguished Professor, an Eminent Scholar Chair in High Performance Computing, the Carol M. Brennen Professorship, the Christopher Hunter Professorship, the Dwight B. Goodner Professorship, three Distinguished Research Professors, three recipients of Developing Scholar Awards, and more than a dozen recipients of University Teaching and Advising Awards.

 The Department of Mathematics has a full range of computing facilities available for a variety of instructional and research needs.
-Faculty and graduate students share high-performance workstations, file and computer servers.
-Across the university, students and faculty have access to a variety of the state-of-the-art machines, including supercomputers and compute clusters.
+Faculty and graduate students share high-performance workstations and file and computer servers.
+Across the university, students and faculty have access to a variety of state-of-the-art machines, including supercomputers and computer clusters.
 Florida State University provides a nearly campus-wide outdoor wi-fi network as well as indoor wireless in the libraries, the union, and the university student computer labs.
 As a member of the Florida Lambda Rail, FSU has multiple high-capacity backbones to other research universities and laboratories.
-The Library provides access to a number of databases (including Mathematical Reviews, MathSciNet, and JSTOR), to an increasing number of eJournals (such as SIAM Journals and Springer LINK), as well as to books, journals, and carrels for study.
+The Library provides access to a number of databases (including Mathematical Reviews, MathSciNet, and JSTOR), an increasing number of eJournals (such as SIAM Journals and Springer LINK), as well as books, journals, and carrels for study.

 A number of graduate students receive support through fellowships or by working as teaching or research assistants.
 Graduate students in mathematics are strongly encouraged to include teaching skills as part of their professional-development activities.
 The department's recognized orientation and training programs accompany practice in several instructional delivery modes.
 Teaching Assistants participate in lecture-recitation delivery in computer classrooms and progress to full classroom responsibility.
 They are encouraged to investigate academic and research careers and are well prepared for teaching employment at various types of colleges and universities.